baishnabikumari/Coin-oracle/README.md

 ## 🎯 How to Use

 1. Clone/download the repo.
-2. Open `index.html` in your browser.
+2. Open `index.html` by clicking right key on mouse and then tap "Open with the live server" in your browser (plz make sure you have Live Server installed if you are opening it in VS-Code).
-3. Spend coins to reveal fortunes, or toss the coin for rewards.
+3. Spend coins by clicking "Spend 1 Coin" to reveal fortunes, or toss the coin for rewards.
-4. Toggle dark/light theme anytime (persists across sessions).
+4. Toggle dark/light theme anytime - you can see the purple color when you are in light mode a black color inside toogle button when u are in dark mode🤗.
-5. Visit `incident.html` to earn more coins by writing a short story.
+5. Visit `incident.html` to earn more coins by writing a short story - without selecting the date and time you can't write the story/incident so make sure u select the date and the time.

 ---

-## Thanks --
+## Thanks Happy Coding Gyus --